guille-gil/Anomaly_Detection_in_Wind_Turbines_using_Variational_Autoencoder_and_Isolation_Forest/README.md

 Wind turbines operate in highly dynamic environments, making static fault detection thresholds prone to inaccuracies.
 This study addresses these limitations by introducing a fully unsupervised VAE-IF hybrid model capable of adapting to variability in operational conditions and data characteristics, such as imbalance and noise.

-The study involves two main evaluation scenarios:
+The study evaluates the model in two scenarios:

-#### 1. **Controlled Environment**
-- NREL Wind Turbine Gearbox Vibration Condition Monitoring Benchmarking Dataset used.
-- Dataset Splits:
-  - **Training**: Healthy-only samples (around 10,000 observations).
-  - **Validation/Testing**: Balanced datasets (around 6,500 healthy and faulty samples each).
-- Objective: Evaluate model performance under ideal conditions and conduct sensitivity analyses for class imbalance and referene proportions.
+- **Controlled Environment**: Using NREL benchmarking datasets to assess performance under ideal conditions

-#### 2. **Operational Environment**
-- Two N131/3.9MW turbines in South Netherlands
-- Datasets:
-  - **Turbine 1**: A Nordex N131 turbine with a reported gearbox fault (oil leakage and bearing scratches).
-  - **Turbine 2**: Another Nordex N131 turbine confirmed healthy over the same period.
-- Objective: Test model adaptability to real-world complexities, comparing detection results with ISO-based thresholds.
+- **Operational Environment**: Testing on real-world Nordex N131 turbines to validate adaptability to noise and operational variability

 ---